 This screen print is titled, “In Fourths”, is a limited edition of 75.
 Each screen print comes with a signed Certificate of Authenticity.

 The process.
-Photos by Artdose Magazine.
+Photos: Artdose magazine.

 Artist: Rachel Hausmann Schall